RFlash007/rflash007.github.io/_posts/2025-05-21-unlocking-ai-on-your-terms-a-deep-dive-into-locally-run-llms-with-ollama.md

 Running LLMs locally isn't just a niche hobby; it's a significant step towards a more private, secure, and customizable AI experience.
 Here's the lowdown:

-- **Privacy First**: Your data, your prompts, your conversations – they never leave your machine.
+- Privacy First: Your data, your prompts, your conversations – they never leave your machine.
 This is huge for handling sensitive information or simply for peace of mind.
-- **Cost-Effective**: Say goodbye to API fees and usage limits.
+- Cost-Effective: Say goodbye to API fees and usage limits.
 Once you've downloaded a model, it's yours to use as much as you want, for free.
-- **Ultimate Control**: This is where it gets exciting for prompt engineers like me!
+- Ultimate Control: This is where it gets exciting for prompt engineers like me!
 You can tweak system prompts, fine-tune models on your own data, and truly tailor the AI's personality and responses.
-- **Offline Accessibility**: No internet?
+- Offline Accessibility: No internet?
 No problem.
 Local LLMs work offline, making them reliable companions wherever you are.
-- **Enhanced Security**: For industries with stringent data security needs, like government or healthcare, local LLMs offer a robust solution.
+- Enhanced Security: For industries with stringent data security needs, like government or healthcare, local LLMs offer a robust solution.

 ## My Ollama Experiment: Uncovering Model Personalities

 Intrigued by the possibilities, I embarked on a research project to see how different open-source LLMs behave when run locally via Ollama.
 I focused on three popular models, all around the 3-billion parameter mark, making them manageable for local hardware:

-- `llama3.2:3b` (Meta)
+- Llama3.2:3b (Meta)
-- `phi4-mini:latest` (Microsoft)
+- Phi4-mini:latest (Microsoft)
-- `qwen2.5:3b` (Alibaba)
+- Qwen2.5:3b (Alibaba)

 I put them through their paces using a series of 11 distinct system prompts (SP-0 to SP-10), designed to elicit a range of responses.
 I then analyzed their outputs based on several metrics: sentiment, verbosity, certainty language, readability, and emotional expression.
 The goal?
 To see how prompt modifications affect AI behavior and if distinct "model personalities" emerge.